woojinnn/CS-APP/README.md

 An abstraction needs to serve two purposes.
 First, it needs to be **simple**.
 The primary purpose of an abstraction is let the users to forget about unnecessary details in a particular context.
 Second, it needs to be **relevant** to the real-world.
 A non-relevant abstraction, however simple it is, does not help the users to understand and work on real-world problem.
 Thus building an abstraction is an art of striking the balance between the two criteria.
-For this reasons, multiple abstractions often compete with each other with different trade-offs.
+For these reasons, multiple abstractions often compete with each other with different trade-offs.

 In [CS101](http://cs101.kaist.ac.kr/), you may have learned historically crucial abstractions of computing in general.
-In CS230 (this course), we will have a more in-depth focus on historically crucial abstractions of (physical) computer systems (or in other words, machines).
+In CS230 (this course), we will have a more in-depth focus on historically crucial abstractions of physical computer systems (or in other words, machines).
-In other words, this course is an introduction to realization of computing in physical worlds.
+Put differently, this course is an introduction to realization of computing in physical worlds.